vlzhr/waveflow-trading-bot/README.md

 #### Arbitrage profit counting

 Assume, BTC price on WaveFlow is cheaper than the price on DEX.
-It will be still cheaper if we will spend less than `amount` WAVES for buying BTC on WaveFlow. `amount` is determined following the WaveFlow algorithm.
+It will stay cheaper if we spend less than `amount` WAVES for buying BTC on WaveFlow. `amount` is determined following the WaveFlow algorithm.

 We decide to sell `amount` WAVES on WaveFlow and get `amount*wf_price` BTC